 The Atlanta personal injury claim process works as a sequence of stages, from the day of the accident through either a negotiated settlement or a verdict at trial.
 Most cases follow the same path, though the timeline varies with severity, evidence, and insurer cooperation.

 The timeline runs anywhere from a few months for clear-cut soft-tissue claims to two or three years for serious injury cases that go to trial.
-For a deeper breakdown of how the personal injury claims process works start to finish, the linked guide walks through each stage in detail.

 You have 2 years from the date of the injury to file a personal injury claim in Georgia under O.C.G.A. § 9-3-33.
 Miss that deadline and you lose the right to sue, no matter how strong the case is.